 In Gyakuten Kenji 2, we have prosecutor Bansai Ichiyanagi.
 He ran an illegal auction, selling evidence of past cases to anonymous bidders.
 He also murdered two people and was part of the group that ordered the assassination of Teikun O, the same incident that ruined the House of Lang's reputation as reputable investigators.
 He was also the Chief Prosecutor who gave von Karma his only penalty, even though Ichiyanagi was the one who provided the forged evidence, and von Karma hadn't known that the evidence was forged.

-Winston Payne didn't venture over here (probably because he was too incompetent to realize how the system can be fuddled) but his brother, Gaspen Payne, introduced in Dual Destines is pretty much The Bully as a prosecutor, and takes pride in it, calling himself the "Rookie/Defendant Humiliator".
+Winston Payne didn't venture over here (probably because he was too incompetent to realize how the system can be fuddled) but his brother, Gaspen Payne, introduced in Dual Destinies is pretty much The Bully as a prosecutor, and takes pride in it, calling himself the "Rookie/Defendant Humiliator".
 At one point, he takes the time to badger the defendant into admitting her guilt, causing the Judge to sustain Athena's objection when his badgering drives her to tears.

-Simon Blackquill from Phoenix Wright: Ace Attorney - Dual Destinies has no problem with threatening witnesses to ensure their cooperation or psychologically manipulating everyone in the courtroom, attacking the defense with a Razor Wind, and siccing his pet hawk on everyone.
+Simon Blackquill from Phoenix Wright: Ace Attorney - Dual Destinies has no problem with threatening witnesses to ensure their cooperation, psychologically manipulating everyone in the courtroom, attacking the defense with a Razor Wind, and siccing his pet hawk on everyone.
 Oh, and he's a convicted murderer.
 In actuality, he framed himself for his mentor's murder to protect her traumatized daughter - Athena.
 Despite being a day away from execution, he doesn't fight back because his death will ensure Athena's safety.
 He also proves to be firmly on the side of the truth, as he psychologically manipulates The Phantom in order to get Athena the chance she needs to prove his identity.